 Your late-game Chef/Nikola/Wolfe replacement.
 Ernie is on par with Ash stats-wise but wins over the biker lady cause of higher skills damage output.

 Initial testing of all 3 T5 Heroes proves their absolute dominance above everyone else.
+They were released publicly without any changes, making all previous Heroes totally useless.

-Tier 6 coming soon?
+Tier 5 coming soon?
+Yes.

 Where to obtain a particular Hero?